Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 We extended the schema by adding `type` and `subtype` to help front ends and marketplaces order and filter assets as they deem necessary.
 It also helps the in-game libraries determine how to parse the private metadata for in-game usage.

-`asset-properties` is an object that contains the data specific to the `type` and `subtype` asset.
-Each type/subtype of asset will have a different frameworks for what the `asset-properties` object contains.
+`assetProperties` is an object that contains the data specific to the `type` and `subtype` asset.
+Each type/subtype of asset will have a different frameworks for what the `assetProperties` object contains.
 We will create separate documents for each schema pertaining to the type/subtypes.

 `developer-properties` is an object that contains data that the developer added specific to their game.
 This is similar to the `properties` object in the ERC-1155 schema.
 Developers may use this object to add additional information as necessary.